cwrichardson/flurdymail/README.md

 the data subnet in one availability zone.

-Additionally, it creates an [Application Load Balancer] (ALB), which splits traffic across the Webmail servers (in my live deployments these same servers are used for my WordPress hosting) and phpMyAdminServers.
+Additionally, it creates an [Application Load Balancer] (ALB), which splits traffic across the Webmail servers and phpMyAdminServers.
 A single ALB is used for both web and phpMyAdmin, and traffic routing is accomplished with [host-based routing].
 To do this, you must know the DNS name you want to use for each service, which you will manually assign to the ALB, later.
 If you run your own DNS somewhere other than AWS, you can do this as a CNAME, or if you use Route53, you can create an alias.

 The mail template sets up an [Amazon EC2] (Amazon Elastic Compute Cloud) instance running a Flurdy server in one of the public subnets,